bevyengine/rfcs/rfcs/45-stageless.md

 ### Label configuration

 When a property is applied to a label, it is ultimately applied to each system in the label, as if it had been labelled individually.
-Of course, properties that only make sense at a group level (such as atomicity) are not propagated down, as they are not defined for inidividual systems.
+Of course, properties that only make sense at a group level (such as whether ambiguities within that label are allowed) are not propagated down, as they are not defined for inidividual systems.

-It's worth calling out that this means that a given run criteria will be evaluated seperately for each system in the group.
-This avoids surprising atomicity that can break schedules, and users can force all evaluations of a particular run criteria to return the same result by using a private type or making the label atomic.

 When building the constraint graph, all labels are expanded into the set of systems that they contain.
 Thus, adding an ordering constraint between label N and M is the same as adding a constraint between each `n * m` pair of systems.